Blocked Tear Ducts in Children | Dacryostenosis

 Most of the health problems related to our eyes and vision are often associated with old age.
 But children are also at risk of suffering from certain issues.
 For example, as many as one-third of all babies are born with an underdeveloped tear-duct system.
 Tear ducts are a vital part of good eye health.
 If they are unable to function properly, children may need medical care to address tear-duct blockages caused by this underdevelopment.

-Our team of pediatric ophthalmologists and their experienced eye care professionals are among the very few specialized providers in the tri-state area that treat this condition.
+Our team of pediatric ophthalmologists and their experienced eye care professionals are among the very few specialized providers in the tri-state area that treat conditions like this and strabismus(opens in a new tab).
 Call today or use the online scheduling tool to learn more about this condition from our providers.

 Frequently Asked Question